jasonlttl/signsorganicgroups/README.txt

   * [DESTINATION] = directory to place Drupal file structure

-3. Install the site as usual, using the 'Signs Basic profile' as the site's profile.
+3. Install the site as usual, using the 'Signs Organic Groups' as the site's profile.